jubishop/logviewer/README.md

 - Use the dropdown in the header to dynamically filter log entries by minimum level
 - Filter changes are applied instantly without page reload
 - Entry counts update automatically to show how many entries match the current filter
+- Command line level controls what entries are included in the HTML file
+- Browser initially shows debug+ level by default, regardless of command line level
-- Command line level acts as the initial data set - browser filtering works within those entries
+- Browser filtering works within the entries included from the command line

 ## Development